pabloppp/CarND-Advanced-Lane-Lines/writeup.md

 I created the [test lane detection.py](src/test_lane_detection.py) to be able to see how the lane detectionworks on test images.
 Check also [utils/lane detection.py](src/utils/lane_detection.py) to see the full lane detection code.

-This part, even though it's not the most crucial for lane detection, was the hardes to understand.
+This part, even though it's not the most crucial for lane detection, was the hardest to understand.
 I wen through the example code a few times and did some research online until I felt confortable enough to implement it myself.

 I didn't change much how the example code was working, I extracted the relevant utility functions (like `_find_window_centroids`) and used them inside the `detect_lanes` functions.
 I decided to use a window of 70x90 with a margin of 120, in order to detect with accuracy the right white lane (not continuous).
 Because of the big height of the window, we will find fewer points to generate the polynomials, but in exchange we will filter out a lot of the noise from the thresholded images.

 I also added a vertical threshold of 2000 / window_dims[1] to avoid the big blobs (like when the lane is white)

 My first approach was very simple, it wasn't until the end that I added three things to improve the detected lanes (and they work very well):
 - First of all, as sugested in the excercice, I saved the last polynomial detected to speed up the following calculations (because we already know were the lane is, we can use this to look for the lane in the next frame).
 - Second I did some error discrimination: if the radius detected from the 2 lines was very different (an error of 180% or more) I discard this reading and use the latests correct lane reading for following detections.
-- Finally, I decided to smooth the detected lane by doing an average of the correctly detected lane in the last 4 frames (asuming that the video has 30 frames per second, this adds a small lag of 130ms so if the card did a very unexpected turn, it will take this time for it to adapt to the road, but for this exercice it's ok)
+- Finally, I decided to smooth the detected lane by doing an average of the correctly detected lane in the last 4 frames (asuming that the video has 30 frames per second, this adds a small lag of 130ms so if the car did a very unexpected movement, it will take that long for it to adapt again to the road, but for this exercice it's ok)

 Here's an example of the detected lanes in a test image:
 ![alt text][image6]